SchoolOfCode/workshop-typescript-types-of-weather-fishavoiders/Not-a-fish-plan.md

         - npm run dev🐟
     - install react🐟
     - check to make sure it works🐟

+Follow "Use Supabase Auth with Next.js" guide

 connect app to supabase
+- Follow connect to Github guide

 Test your app to see if you can sign up
 Test your app to see if you can login